college-readiness-preds/capstone_readiness/README.md

 ## Project Goals:
 * Identify drivers of STAAR scores
+* Develop a deeper understanding of how a school's features influence STAAR passing rates.
-* Build a model to predict STAAR scores
+* Build a model to accurately predict STAAR passing rates.
-* Deliver results in a final notebook
-* Deliver presentation to stakeholders
+* Provide insights of which features influence STAAR passing rates.
+* Empower schools with the knowledge and tools to improve.

 ## Executive Summary:
 Through the course of this project, I was able to accurately predict the `time_to_conflict`.
 There were drivers identified such as the Asia `region` having a significantlly longer `time_to_conflict` and internationalized intrastate conflicts having a significantly shorter `time_to_conflict`.
 That can be interpreted as the more parties involved the quicker the conflict can escalate.
 To any potential stakeholders I would recommend using this model as a supplement to predict conflict as situations develop and should not be solely relied upon.